DimitryGonzales/DimitryGonzales.github.io/README.md

 ## Run 🖥️

-Open [Dimitry's Website](https://DimitryGonzales.github.io) in any browser.
+Open the [website](https://DimitryGonzales.github.io) in a browser.

 ### or

 1. Clone this repository with `git clone https://github.com/DimitryGonzales/DimitryGonzales.github.io.git`
-2. Open `index.html` in any browser.
+2. Open `index.html` in a browser.